-But they shouldn’t have.
-We have been in a continuous battle for survival with bacteria, viruses and fungi that live in the environment and inside our bodies.
+Throughout human history, we have been in a continuous battle for survival with bacteria, viruses and fungi that live in the environment and inside our bodies.
 History has been filled and shaped by infectious disease outbreaks that have killed more people than war or natural disasters – from the plague in the Middle Ages, to cholera in 19th century, to flu in the early 20th century and now the evolving COVID-19 pandemic.